Prinzhorn/mongoose-encrypt/README.md

 Idea
 ====

-Store a timestamp along the encrypted data to allow painless encryption key migration.
+Store a timestamp along the encrypted data to allow painless password migration.

-The data that is stored in MongoDB as UTF-8 strings and consists of (from left to right)
+The data that is stored in MongoDB as base64 encoded strings and consists of (from left to right)

-* the string `ENCRYPTED___` to handle a mix of encrypted/unencrypted data (you can drop this plugin into your existing data),
+* the string `ENCRYPTED___` to handle a mix of encrypted/unencrypted data (**you can drop this plugin into your existing data**),
-* 8 chars representing the seconds since the Unix epoch in hex (for range query pleasure),
+* 8 chars representing the seconds since the Unix epoch in hex (for range query pleasure and password migration),
-* a 16 char (8 byte) salt string which is randomly generated for every encrypted string and appended to the password,
+* a 16 chars (8 byte) salt hex string which is randomly generated for every encrypted string and appended to the password before encrypting and decrypting,
-* and the encrypted data itself as UTF-8 string.
+* and the encrypted data itself as base64 string.

 Usage